 The class is structured around the weekly live meeting.
 Students can expect to have about 3-4 hours of homework each week.
 Five weekly assignments are posted that build on what was presented in class, preparing the student for the upcoming meeting.
 In class, students can ask and answer questions based on the weekly assignments.
 Language structure is provided to guide the interaction in class.

 The units last 3-4 weeks with an assessment project/test at the end of each unit.
 In addition to regular weekly assignments, students keep a weekly written journal.
-Here is a link to a sample lesson.

 Who should enroll?